-All moves can be paired with kettlebells, medicine balls, resistance bands and other stimuli to add an additional dimension to your workout.
-Iron Neck does this by connecting to the body at the highest possible lever point,, creating engagement of muscle activity from the neck down
+All movements can be paired with kettlebells, medicine balls, resistance bands and other stimuli to add an additional dimension to your workout.
+Iron Neck does this by connecting to the body at the highest possible lever point, engaging muscles throughout the neck and spine.

-The Locked Neck Body Turn, paired with a kettlebell hold, was the first movement we incorporated with the Kettlebell.
-Whether you see this as an Iron Neck exercise with kettlebells or a kettlebell exercise with Iron Neck on, it's clear that 1 + 1 equals far more than 2.
+The Locked Neck Body Turn, paired with a kettlebell hold, was the first movement we started with.
+Whether you see this as an Iron Neck exercise with kettlebells or a kettlebell exercise with Iron Neck on, 1 + 1 equals far more than 2.

-This is an incredibly dynamic core exercise, which we first saw Joe DeFranco incorporate with MMA fighter Micky Gall last year.
+This is an incredibly dynamic core exercise, which we first saw Joe DeFranco incorporate with MMA fighter Micky Gall.